We have five factories and 19 years of experience in plant extracts

 - Sweetener Innovations: Ongoing research aims to improve the taste and functionality of stevia-based sweeteners.

-The diverse applications of Stevia Extract highlight its potential as a sustainable and health-conscious alternative to traditional sweeteners.
+The diverse applications of stevia extract highlight its potential as a sustainable and health-conscious alternative to traditional sweeteners.
 As consumer demand for natural and low-calorie options grows, the use of stevia in various industries is expected to expand, leading to further innovation and development in the field of natural sweeteners.

 9. Conclusion and Future Prospects